 Learn More: Minnesota Landscape Arboretum

 Find out why the Dakota referred to this lake as good water.
-Enjoy the beach, which is guarded — even in 2020, rent a canoe or kayak or bring your fishing gear.
+Enjoy the beach, rent a canoe or kayak or bring your fishing gear.
 There are also hiking and biking paths, a great play area, and space to picnic.
 You can enjoy a full day of fun at this park.

 If you love the feel of a bustling resort, enjoy the lovely Lake Minnetonka for an afternoon at the Port of Excelsior.
 You can hit the beach, picnic, play on the playground or stroll along the charming shops of Downtown Excelsior.
 You could make it extra special with a cruise on the steamboat Minnehaha.
 Do all of this without ever leaving the Twin Cities.